 I think it goes without saying that pets are a quality of lifestyle choice.
 They’re never going to save or make you money.
 And yet they’re worth it all.

 We adopted Leila in the spur of the moment.
 The plan was always to get a dog, but actually going to the SPCA one weekend – before the purchase of my house was entirely completed – was done on a whim.
 We fell in love with her and filled out the paperwork that day.

 Once I got the house keys the following week, T set about making sure the yard was ready and the fence hole free, arranged the property inspection and went back to visit her at the SPCA in the interim.

-And then, the day we physically moved into this house was the day we picked up Leila and brought her home, she is the most loving dog you could find , even though one time she bite someone and we had to call a dog bite attorney services for legal help.
+And then, the day we physically moved into this house was the day we picked up Leila and brought her home.

 While I haven’t been tracking everything closely, here’s a rough guide to our dog set up costs.

-Can find puppies for sale in each state from Puppy Joy, it cost $265 to adopt our dog from Auckland SPCA.
-She was an adult dog; puppies cost a little more.
+It cost $150 to adopt or Buy a puppy in brisbane.
+She was a puppy dog; puppies cost a little more.
 She was up to date with her vaccinations and won’t need more for many months.

 Kennel – $170

 We sprung for a cabana style kennel – it’s lightweight and easily portable and made of similar material to the bed she had at the SPCA.
 While she spends most of the time indoors when we’re at home, during the work day she’s roaming around outdoors.
 There are a few trees for shade and our deck is mostly covered but it’s still quite open.

 Obedience classes – $70